top of page

 --Two nights in a row I asked at the front desk if they could send me up an extra blanket - it was chilly, and my room had a chill to it.
 They both times assured me they would send someone up - and no one ever came!

 -The microwave - is a shared microwave in the hallway by the elevators.
 I am not sure how I feel about that since it was clean, but I prefer to have my own in my room.
-I prefer my leftovers.
+I prefer my leftovers without needing to venture out into the whole hotel.

 I did like their deli/ marketplace on the 3rd floor.
 There is lots of seating inside and outside.
 Again, it was chilly but really pretty and all the skyscrapers give a great backdrop for conversations, meetings, or reading.
 These are pictures I took from there a few hours apart.